ucsb-cs32-f18/ucsb-cs32-f18.github.io/_lab/lab00.md

 ### Step 0c: Creating your Gradescope account

 I have manually added everyone (using your @umail.ucsb.edu accounts) currently enrolled in the course to the Gradescope system.
 You should have received an email from the Gradescope system asking you to create a password.
 Once you follow the instructions to set your password, you should have access to the autograding system.
-You should see "CMPSC 32" in your Spring 2018 Courses.
+You should see "CMPSC 32" in your Fall 2018 Courses.

 The lab assignment "Lab00" should appear in your Gradescope dashboard in CMPSC 32.